Self esteem is a fragile thing. Did you know that you can boost and build Self-Confidence with meditation?

 If you have no confidence in self, you are twice defeated in the race of life.
 With confidence, you have won even before you have started. ~ Marcus Tullius Cicero

-For most people, meditation is an uncomplicated way to connect with their spiritual self, manage stress and create a more balanced and peaceful way of living.
-Having practiced meditation for many years myself I have noticed several other tangible benefits that come along with my daily meditation practice, including feeling emotionally stronger and more self-confident.
+For most people meditation is an uncomplicated way to connect with their spiritual self, manage stress and create a more balanced and peaceful way of living.
+Having practised meditation for many years myself I have noticed several other tangible benefits that come along with my daily meditation practice, including feeling emotionally stronger and more self-confident.

-What is it about going deeper that makes the difference?
+What is it about going deeper into yourself that makes the difference?

 I’m sure you would agree that most of us are used to listening to and connecting with our thoughts more than any other part of ourselves.
 So much so in fact that it’s easy to forget that there is more to us than our wondering, chattering minds.